 Now you have configured the data you can look at what the Predictive Workforce information means.

-Still in the table view, at the top you can see your Data Sources, so for this example we have Restaurant Bookings and Sales and their data split across the day:
+Still in the table view, at the top you can see your Data Sources, and their data split across the day:

 You will also see the Ratio that you set in the Data Stream management page reflected here.
 If you don't think you've set the Ratio quite right, want to change it or play around with how changes affect predicted shift numbers, just change the number and you'll notice the Staff Required number change.